Walk-In Cold Room in Kenya: The Complete 2026 Guide to Design, Installation & Maintenance

 Factor in Energy Costs

 A cold room is a long-term energy consumer.
 High-efficiency compressors, EC fan motors, LED lighting, properly thickened panels, and well-designed doors can cut electricity bills by 30–50% over the room’s life.
-As a result, the cheapest cold room at purchase is rarely the cheapest cold room over ten years.
+The cheapest cold room at purchase is rarely the cheapest cold room over ten years.

 Plan for Backup Power

 Power outages in Kenya remain a fact of business life.
-For critical stock, plan for backup — whether grid + generator, grid + solar, or grid + battery.
-Even a few hours of downtime can spoil tonnes of product.
-Therefore, the cost of a backup system is dwarfed by the cost of one major stock loss event.
+For critical stock, plan for backup — whether grid plus generator, grid plus solar, or grid plus battery.
+Even a few hours of downtime can spoil tonnes of product, so the cost of a backup system is dwarfed by the cost of one major stock loss event.

 A properly installed cold room follows a structured process.
 Here’s what to expect when working with Spinel Dynamics Group.